 Students who come to WRDSB after the start of the school year

 Eligible students who arrive at a school after the start of the school year will also receive a device.
-This is initiated once they have been activated within Trillium, and the in-school technician is informed through Guidance.
+This happens once they have been activated within the Student Information System, and the in-school technician is informed through the school’s Guidance Department.

 Students who received a Chromebook but subsequently move away will either:

 - Keep the Chromebook if they are moving to another WRDSB school.

 - Return the Chromebook to Guidance (as with any textbook) if they are moving out of the WRDSB.
 Guidance will then deliver the Chromebook to the in-school technician.